 Sustainability

 Environmental concerns continue to be subordinated to profit opportunities and short-term benefits.
 The FGS has almost no influence on the management of natural resources.
-In February 2020, the FGS endorsed a National Environmental Policy and established an Environment and Climate Change Directorate under the Office of the Prime Minister.
-The directorate started to draft environmental policies and legislations among them an environmental act, which has, however, not yet been approved by parliament.
+In February 2020, the FGS endorsed the National Environmental Policy and established the Environment and Climate Change Directorate under the Office of the Prime Minister.
+The directorate started to draft environmental policies and legislation, including an environmental act.
+However, these drafts have yet to be approved by parliament.

-According to a recent environmental study commissioned by the World Bank, Somalia’s natural resources are under tremendous stress.
+According to an environmental study commissioned by the World Bank, Somalia’s natural resources are under tremendous stress.
 Soil degradation is estimated at over 20%, caused by droughts and unsustainable land-use systems.
 Deforestation rates are over 1%, almost twice the average rate of forest loss across African countries.
-Deforestation is mainly caused by exports, especially charcoal, which is the second-largest export good after livestock.
-Charcoal exports decreased in the reporting period, partly due to the ban by the UN Security Council.
-However, charcoal production seems to continue unabatedly.
+Deforestation continues to be caused by charcoal production, and, with charcoal exports decreasing, the rate of deforestation may also decrease, although illegal export persists and charcoal is also produced for the domestic market.

-Somaliland’s Ministry of Environment and Rural Development developed a National Environment Policy in 2015.
-It does not have the necessary means and appears to also lack the will to provide effective environmental protection or to monitor environmentally sustainable economic growth.
+Somaliland’s Ministry of Environment and Rural Development developed the National Environment Policy in 2015.
+The ministry lacks the necessary means and seems to lack the will to provide effective environmental protection or monitor environmentally sustainable economic growth.
+Similar to southern parts of the country, the discovery of oil wealth in eastern Somaliland has sparked conflict between local forces and the central government.

 Environmental policy

-In 1991, the formally organized education system in Somalia collapsed, and since then there has been no universal education system.
-The ministry of education has limited reach and control over education services in the country.
+In 1991, the formally organized education system in Somalia collapsed, and, since then, there has been no universal education system.
+The Ministry of Education has limited reach and control over education services in the country.
 It has made little effort to develop a harmonized curriculum, and no teacher training institutions have been created, meaning teachers often lack basic training.
 Quranic schools have been established across the Somali territory.
-Primary schools, secondary schools and universities have also been established, mainly with financial support from international organizations.
-The country has among the lowest levels of adult literacy in the world.
-Literacy is also unequally spread, rising to nearly 65% in urban areas, and sinking to just 27.5% in rural ones.
-The lowest literacy rates are reported for the nomadic population (12.1%).
-Unsurprisingly, literacy rates are higher in the north and lower in the war-torn regions of south and central Somalia.
-The primary barriers to education in these zones are the lack of safe spaces for learning (security) and insufficient numbers of teachers (both qualified and unqualified).
+Primary schools, secondary schools and universities have also been established, often with financial support from international organizations.
+The high birth rates and an overwhelmingly young population put pressure on the education system.

-In Somaliland, with peace and political stability established since 1997, educational and training services have demonstrated improvement.
-These services are based on the cooperation of state organs with local communities and external donors, including the diaspora.
-The private education sector is booming, and several universities and colleges provide higher education throughout Somaliland.
-In Puntland and parts of southern Somalia, particularly in Mogadishu, education up to the tertiary level is booming.
-Still, curricula vary, and resources and equipment are often scarce.
+In Somaliland, where peace and political stability have been established since 1997, there has been notable improvement in educational and training services.
+These services operate through the cooperation of state institutions, local communities, and external donors, including the diaspora.
+The private education sector is thriving, and numerous universities and colleges offer higher education opportunities across Somaliland.
+In Puntland and certain areas of southern Somalia, particularly in Mogadishu, there is a thriving education system up to the tertiary level.
+However, curriculum standards vary, and there is often a lack of resources and equipment.

 Education / R&D policy